 Dist.
-No. 3-CDH did some good traffic work this Dist.
-No. 8-CDH did some good traffic work this month and is a candidate for the Brasspounders' League.
+No. 3-CDH did some good traffic work this month and is a candidate for the Brasspounders' League.
 2BM is QSO Europe regularly using a 50 watter.
 2CYH has been operating on 20, 40 and 80 meters.
 He has a schedule every night with 2AFV.
 2CTH is doing fine work on 20 meters being QSO the West Coast at noon.
 He is also doing good work on 40 meters.
 2ANV is a new station.
-2AGM is atill waiting for his motor generator.
+2AGM is still waiting for his motor generator.
 2CUL will be on the air soon with his very low loss set, using glass panel and pyrex throughout.
-2ANM is on 37, 40 and 20 meters and did some good DX working Australia and New Zealand.
+2ANM is on 37, 40 and 20 meters and did some good DX working Australia and New Zesland.

 Dist.
-No. 4-2AKH is the star treffic handler.
+No. 4-2AKH is the star traffic handler.